Every business has a bottleneck. Do you know what yours is?

 This is step three in the PushPals Method.
 Here is how it connects to the other methodologies.

-The Entrepreneur DNA develops the mindset, skills, and action habits.
+The Entrepreneur DNA develops the twelve elements across Live, Learn, and Leverage that underpin everything else.
 The resilience and critical thinking from this stage are essential for honest constraint analysis.

-The Business Building Blueprint gets you from idea to launched business.
+The Business Blueprint gets you from idea to launched business through five core steps: Lead, Value, Offer, Sell, Deliver.
 If you did the Blueprint well, your first bottleneck will be a growth problem, not a survival problem.